imran5357/Django/README.md

 05 .It has thousands of additional packages available.
 06. It is very scalable
 </pre>

+# Django architecture
+Django is based on MVT (Model-View-Template) architecture.
+MVT is a software design pattern for developing a web application.
+MVT Structure has the following three parts –

+<b>Model</b>: Model is going to act as the interface of your data.
+It is responsible for maintaining data.
+It is the logical data structure behind the entire application and is represented by a database (generally relational databases such as MySql, Postgres).

+<b>View</b>: The View is the user interface — what you see in your browser when you render a website.
+It is represented by HTML/CSS/Javascript and Jinja files.

+<b>Template</b>: A template consists of static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.

 # Python & Django Install
 <pre>